trezor/blockbook/docs/api.md

 }
 ```

 Response for Ethereum-type coins.
-There is always only one *vin*, only one *vout*, possibly an array of *tokentransfers* and *ethereumspecific* part.
+There is always only one *vin*, only one *vout*, possibly an array of *tokenTransfers* and *ethereumSpecific* part.
 Missing is *hex* field:

 ```javascript
 {